apache/flink-statefun/docs/sdk/java.md

 PersistedAppendingBuffer<Integer> buffer = PersistedAppendingBuffer.of("my-buffer", Integer.class);
 {% endhighlight %}

+### State Expiration

+Persisted states may be configured to expire and be deleted after a specified duration.
+This is supported by all types of state:

+{% highlight java %}
+@Persisted
+PersistedValue<Integer> table = PersistedValue.of(
+    "my-value",
+    Integer.class,
+    Expiration.expireAfterWriting(Duration.ofHours(1)));

+@Persisted
+PersistedTable<String, Integer> table = PersistedTable.of(
+    "my-table",
+    String.class,
+    Integer.class,
+    Expiration.expireAfterWriting(Duration.ofMinutes(5)));

+@Persisted
+PersistedAppendingBuffer<Integer> buffer = PersistedAppendingBuffer.of(
+    "my-buffer",
+    Integer.class,
+    Expiration.expireAfterWriting(Duration.ofSeconds(30)));
+{% endhighlight %}

+There are two expiration modes supported:

+{% highlight java %}
+Expiration.expireAfterWriting(...)

+Expiration.expireAfterReadingOrWriting(...)
+{% endhighlight %}

+State TTL configurations are made fault-tolerant by the runtime.
+In the case of downtime, state entries that should have been removed during said downtime will be purged immediately on restart.

 ## Function Providers and Dependency Injection

 Stateful functions are created across a distributed cluster of nodes.